 The interp12 flag expects the entry NONE, FILL, or REPLACE, indicating whether special processing should be performed for interpolated forecasts.
 The NONE option indicates no changes are made to the interpolated forecasts.
 The FILL and REPLACE (default) options determine when the 12-hour interpolated forecast (normally indicated with a "2" or "3" at the end of the ATCF ID) will be renamed with the 6-hour interpolated ATCF ID (normally indicated with the letter "I" at the end of the ATCF ID).
 The FILL option renames the 12-hour interpolated forecasts with the 6-hour interpolated forecast ATCF ID only when the 6-hour interpolated forecasts is missing (in the case of a 6-hour interpolated forecast which only occurs every 12-hours (e.g. EMXI, EGRI), the 6-hour interpolated forecasts will be "filled in" with the 12-hour interpolated forecasts in order to provide a record every 6-hours).
-The REPLACE option renames all 12-hour interpolated forecasts ATCF ID regardless of whether the 6-hour interpolated forecasts with the 6-hour interpolated forecasts at the original 12-hour ATCF ID will also be retained in the output file (all modified ATCF entries will appear at the end of the TC-Pairs output file).
+The REPLACE option renames all 12-hour interpolated forecasts ATCF ID regardless of whether the 6-hour interpolated forecast exists.
+The original 12-hour ATCF ID will also be retained in the output file (all modified ATCF entries will appear at the end of the TC-Pairs output file).
 This functionality expects both the 12-hour and 6-hour early (interpolated) ATCF IDs to be listed in the model field.

 '''

 consensus = [

 {

 name = "CON1";

 members = [ "MOD1", "MOD2", "MOD3" ];

 required = [ true, false, false ];

 min_req = 2;

+write_members = TRUE;

 }

 ];

 '''

 The consensus field allows the user to generate a user-defined consensus forecasts from any number of models.
 All models used in the consensus forecast need to be included in the model field (first entry in TCPairsConfig_default).
 The name field is the desired consensus model name.
 The members field is a comma-separated list of model IDs that make up the members of the consensus.
 The required field is a comma-separated list of true/false values associated with each consensus member.
 If a member is designated as true, the member is required to be present in order for the consensus to be generated.
 If a member is false, the consensus will be generated regardless of whether the member is present.
 The length of the required array must be the same length as the members array.
-The min_req field is the number of members required in order for the consensus has a non-valid position or intensity value, the consensus for that valid time will not be generated.
-If a consensus model is indicated in the configuration file there will be non-missing output for the consensus track variables in the output file (NUM_MEMBERS, TRACK_SPREAD, TRACK_STDEV, MSLP_STDEV, MAX_WIND_STDEV).
+The min_req field is the number of members required in order for the consensus to be computed.
+The required and min_req field options are applied at each forecast lead time.
+If any member of the consensus has a non-valid position or intensity value, the consensus for that valid time will not be generated.
+The write_members field is a boolean that indicates whether or not to write output for the individual consensus members.
+If set to true, standard output will show up for all members.
+If set to false, output for the consensus members is excluded from the output, even if they are used to define other consensus tracks in the configuration file.
+If a consensus model is defined in the configuration file, there will be non-missing output for the consensus track variables in the output file (NUM_MEMBERS, TRACK_SPREAD, TRACK_STDEV, MSLP_STDEV, MAX_WIND_STDEV).
 See the TCMPR line type definitions below.